Nyepi: Rituals

+Observed from 6 a.m. until 6 a.m. the following day, Nyepi is dedicated to self-reflection, fasting, and meditation.
+During this period, activities that may interfere with this purpose are prohibited, including work, travel, and entertainment or leisure activities.
+The use of fire and artificial lighting is restricted, resulting in minimal electricity use, and residents and visitors are required to remain indoors across the island of Bali.

-The effect of these prohibitions is that Bali's usually bustling streets and roads become empty, there is little or no noise from TVs and radios, and few signs of activity are visible inside homes.
-The only people to be seen outdoors are the pecalang, traditional security men who patrol the streets to ensure the prohibitions are being followed.
+As Bali's usually bustling streets and roads become empty during Nyepi, there is little or no noise from TVs and radios, and few signs of activity are visible inside homes.
+The only people to be seen outdoors are the pecalang, traditional security men who patrol the streets to ensure the prohibitions are followed.

 Although Nyepi is primarily a Hindu holiday, non-Hindu residents and tourists are not exempt from the restrictions.
 Although they are free to do as they wish inside hotels, no one is allowed onto beaches or streets, and the only airport in Bali remains closed for the entire day.
-Tourists who violate these rules can face deportation.
+Tourists who violate these rules can face deportation or even prosecution.
+A Swiss tourist was given a one-year prison sentence in 2026 for leaving his hotel and calling Nyepi "crazy" on social media.
+Judge Tjokorda Putra Budi Pastima said the tourist had "offended the Balinese people, hurt their faith[,] and provoked public outrage".

 On the afternoon and evening before Nyepi, accessibility on roads is limited.
 Many local roads are closed for evening parades, making it difficult to navigate by car or motorcycle.
 Most local restaurants close early, and many ATMs are switched off, with cash removed until the day following Nyepi.
-Electricity remains operational, however.
+Electricity remains operational.

-The only exceptions granted are for emergency vehicles responding to life-threatening conditions and women going into labor.
+The only exceptions granted are for emergency vehicles responding to life-threatening conditions and women going into labour.

 On the day after Nyepi, known as Ngembak Geni ("relighting the fire"), social activity picks up again, as families and friends gather to ask forgiveness from one another and to perform religious rituals together.
 Fires and electricity are allowed once more, and cooking resumes.